yninom/HOUSE-PRICING-DEIVID/README.md

 ## Contributing

 If you want to contribute to this project, please fork the repository, make your changes, and open a pull request.
-All contributions are welcome!
+All contributions are welcome.